KShebek/cbe504/main.typ

   caption: [Depiction of a jammed lattice.]
 )<fig:jammed>

-When statistical modifications need to be invoked like with the jammed lattice example, it generally means that LHHW on its own is not a perfectly sound theoretical model.
-Of course, this does not mean a LHHW model cannot yield a sufficiently good fit to experimentally obtained kinetic data.
+Of course, this does not necessarily mean a LHHW model cannot yield a sufficiently good fit to experimentally obtained kinetic data.
-Rather, it means that the interpretability may be limited, and there may be more suitable physical models that can be derived.
+Rather, it means that the interpretability may be limited.
 We refer the interested reader to external sources for further discussions about potential improvements to the LHHW formalism, particularly as it relates to dealing with site ensembles.
 #footnote[N.K.
 Razdan, A. Bhan, "Kinetic description of site ensembles on catalytic surfaces", _Proc.
 Natl.
 Acad.
 Sci.
 U.S.A._, 118, e2019055118 (2021).
 Also refer to N.K.
 Razdan, A. Bhan, "Catalytic site ensembles: A context to reexamine the Langmuir--Hinshelwood kinetic description", _J.
 Catal._, 404, 726--744 (2021). ]